top of page

 About

-I have a Master’s degree in Counseling for Mental Health and Wellness from New York University, and dual Bachelor degrees in Psychology and English from North Carolina State University.
+I hold a Master’s degree in Counseling for Mental Health and Wellness from New York University, and dual Bachelor’s degrees in Psychology and English from North Carolina State University.

-I have worked at Family First Community Services (NC), CUNY John Jay College (post-graduate training), Good Shepherd Services, FEGS, CUNY Lehman College, St. Joseph's College, and the American Academy of Dramatic Arts.
+Over the past 17 years, I’ve worked with individuals from a wide range of backgrounds and intersecting identities, including race, culture, gender, sexuality, age, and spirituality.
+My experience spans community mental health, youth development, and college counseling, including Family First Community Services (NC), CUNY John Jay College (post-graduate training), Good Shepherd Services, FEGS, CUNY Lehman College, St. Joseph’s College, and the American Academy of Dramatic Arts.

 sam headshot 2 2 2.jpeg